-During Inspection we will account for all damage before recommending either a spot cleaning service or full attic restoration.
-This decision depends on the prevalence droppings and various damage to the attic.
+During inspection, we will account for all damage before recommending either a spot cleaning service or full attic restoration.
+This decision depends on the prevalence of droppings and various damage to the attic.

 In instances where high amounts of animal waste are scattered about the attic, full restoration is the suggested service.
 Full restoration involves remediation of all material from the attic, including all insulation.
 Once all material is removed from the attic, we apply an aerosol disinfectant solution throughout the attic space.
 This removes all foul odors caused by urine & fecal matter.

 If droppings are confined to a small area, we suggest a spot cleaning service.
 This is generally recommended following brief stints with nuisance animals where waste has not accumulated enough to require full restoration.
 Spot cleaning includes removing animal waste as well as all insulation surrounding the waste.
 This usually makes for a quick job, but don’t delay – animal issues get worse with time.

 Diseases Carried in Animal Waste

 Diseases are a major concern for anyone with a wildlife problem.
 Although contracting disease from animal droppings isn’t likely, you should not treat the situation lightly.
 When it does happen, the results become newsworthy.
 Our specialists are trained to remedy all hazardous situations and will ensure that no further issues arise in the presence of animal waste.
 Below, you can read more about the dangers of specific animals’ waste.

 Histoplasmosis is the main disease humans can contract from bat & bird guano.
 It affects the respiratory system (breathing) which has obvious dangers.
 Symptoms usually resemble the common cold but can be much worse depending on your age and overall health.